INF800/pix2pixHD-huggan/README.md

 ![](./assets/pedestrian_synthesis_test_159isto10.gif)

 > **What is causing noisy BG but not so noisy person?**
-> - May be side effect of small dataset
+> - Maybe side effect of small dataset
-> - May be because semantic map is very sparse
+> - Maybe because semantic map is very sparse